Start One!

 The Solution

-The CU De Novo Collective has formed a foundation (501c3, pending approval).
-Once approved, the foundation will seek donations to provide grants for de novos (as well as “at risk” credit unions).
+The CU De Novo Collective has formed a foundation, that will seek donations to provide grants for de novos (as well as “at risk” credit unions).
 The grant program will be structured somewhat like the Community Development Financial Institution (CDFI) grants, and will provide assistance in two important areas

 1. Technical assistance: This will help them with the most expensive startup investment, the core processor, as well as digital banking, card processing, etc.